bakame-php/http-structured-fields/docs/item.md

 - native type where possible
 - specific classes defined in the package namespace to represent non-native type

-The table below summarize the item value type.
+The table below summarizes the item value type.

 | HTTP DataType | Package Data Type    | validation method      |
 |---------------|----------------------|------------------------|